nivan/covidClusters/README.md

   /data/graphBairrosEcon3.js contains the MSDE variables of each district of Recife.
 This dataset is included in the index.html as
   <script src="../data/graphBairrosEcon3.js"></script>.

- The name of the locations must be the same in both 'BoL' and 'LV' files.
-It is necessary to configure the variable names to integrate the Location variables  dataset and the main.js code.
+ The name of the locations must be the same in both 'BoL' and 'LV' datasets.
+It is necessary to configure the names of the variables to integrate the LV dataset and the main.js code.
 This will require that the user modify the code in the 'buildCoords()' function of the main.js script.

  The final step is to update the central coordinates and zoom properties of the leaflet map, according to the region that is being studied.
 This can be configured in the 'loadInterface()' function of the main.js script.